kennywlino/reading-notes/code-301/class-07.md

 ## Why this topic matters

+Knowing what can create a perfect team is important as we're all likely to end up working on some form of team whether in our career or elsewhere.
+Knowing that psychological safety can facilitate healthy spaces is a good step towards creating perfect teams.

+Understanding REST helps us see how data is communicated across the Internet in just 4 commands via the HTTP protocol.

 ## What Google Learned From Its Quest to Build the Perfect Team

 Based on this [New York Times article](https://archive.ph/QHhUe).